smirarab/ASTRAL/README.template.md

 ##### Bootstrap Output:

-The output file generated with the bootstarpping feature with 100 replictes( `-r 100`) contains the following trees, in this order:
+The output file generated with the bootstrapping feature with 100 replicates (`-r 100`) contains the following trees, in this order:

 * 100 bootstrapped replicate trees; each of these trees is the result of running ASTRAL on a set of bootstrap replicate trees (one per gene).
 * A greedy consensus of the bootstrapped replicate trees; this tree has support values drawn on branches based on the bootstrap replicate trees.